 SpazeDrum has 16 parts.
 Each 4 parts (part 1-4, part 5-8, part 9-12 and part 13-16) forms one analog group.
-It is only possible for one part in each group, to output a sound at the same time.
-If multiple parts of the same analog group is trigged at the same time, only the highest numbered part will output a sound.
+It is only possible for two parts in each group, to output sound at the same time -1 analog part and one digital part.
+If multiple parts of the same analog group is trigged at the same time, only the 2 highest numbered parts will output a sound.